-If you’re like most homeowners who are thinking about painting their ceilings, you’ve probably spent some time craning your neck and staring up at just how much ceiling space you have — wondering how to get it done?
+If you’re like most homeowners who are thinking about painting a ceilings, you’ve probably spent some time craning your neck and staring up at just how much ceiling space you have — wondering how to get it done?
 Don’t worry — we’ve got plenty of experience in painting ceilings, and just the right tips for people trying out their own DIY project.

-Remove Furniture and Clear a Space
+Before Painting A Ceiling Remove Furniture And Clear A Space

 You really don’t want furniture in the room when you’re painting the ceiling — it just gets in the way!
 So the first step is to clear a space and clean up.
 Make sure your ceiling isn’t too dusty and doesn’t have any décor you need to remove before you start out.

-Protect Your Floors and Edges
+Protect Your Floors And Edges

 Tape drop cloths or canvas to the edges of your floor to make sure it’s protected from any wayward drips that might happen, no matter how careful you are.
 Using painters tape to line the edges of anything you don’t want to smear paint on — that includes walls that are a different color, ceiling fixtures for lights or fans, trim that reaches to the ceiling, and other materials.
 Don’t skimp on this step!

-Divide the Ceiling Into Small Spaces
+Divide The Ceiling Into Small Spaces

 When mentally getting ready to paint, get used to dividing your ceiling into smaller spaces.
 You don’t need to paint one long line across the whole ceiling at a time: This method actually yields poor results.
 Instead, paint in large patches and progress naturally across the ceiling as you go.